 Based on the French "alternance" training concept that is very popular in Europe, SYB’s training programme allows our students to acquire excellent baking and life skills by alternating 2 weeks of classes at school with 2 weeks of practical internships at international 5-star hotels.
 We follow this model for the duration of the programme.

-SYB’s traditional bakery and pastry training content is based on the French CAP diploma, as developed by the Ecole Francaise de Boulangerie et Pâtisserie d’Aurillac (EFBA), one of the top-ranking bakery schools in France.
+SYB’s traditional bakery and pastry training content is based on the French CAP diploma, as developed by the Ecole Francaise de Boulangerie et Pâtisserie d’Aurillac (EFBPA), one of the top-ranking bakery schools in France.
 SYB’s French bakery and pastry training includes both theoretical and practical classes.